Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 - UConn's games this season have gone over this contest's total of 153.5 points 10 times.

-- The average point total in UConn's contests this year is 143.4, 10.1 fewer points than this game's over/under.
+- UConn has an average total of 143.4 in its matchups this year, 10.1 fewer points than this game's over/under.

-- The Huskies have a 21-9-0 record against the spread this season.
+- UConn has won 20, or 76.9%, of the 26 games it has played as the favorite this season.

-- UConn has been the favorite in 26 games this season and won 20 (76.9%) of those contests.
+- UConn has a record of 19-6, a 76% win rate, when it's favored by -145 or more by sportsbooks this season.

 UConn vs. Gonzaga Over/Under Stats